smol-ai/ainews-web-2025/src/content/issues/24-04-26-ainews-apples-openelm-beats-olmo-with-50percent-of-its-dataset-using-delight.md

 date: '2024-04-26T21:32:41.171695Z'
 original_slug: ainews-apples-openelm-beats-olmo-with-50-of-its
 description: >-
-  Apple's AI emergence continues ahead of WWDC with the release of OpenELM, Apple's first open LLM, featuring small sizes and layer-wise scaling inspired by DeLight.
-The news also covers LLaMA 3's increased context length, new models, and AI ethics debates including risks of open-source AI and U.S. regulation proposals.
+  **Apple** advances its AI presence with the release of **OpenELM**, its first relatively open large language model available in sizes from **270M to 3B** parameters, featuring a novel layer-wise scaling architecture inspired by the **DeLight** paper.
+Meanwhile, **Meta's LLaMA 3** family pushes context length boundaries with models supporting over **160K tokens** and an **8B-Instruct model with 262K context length** released on Hugging Face, alongside performance improvements in quantized versions.
+A new paper on AI alignment highlights **KTO** as the best-performing method, with sensitivity to training data volume noted.
+In AI ethics and regulation, former **Google** CEO **Eric Schmidt** warns about the risks of open-source AI empowering bad actors and geopolitical rivals, while a U.S. proposal aims to enforce "Know Your Customer" rules to end anonymous cloud usage.
 companies:
   - apple
+  - meta-ai-fair
-  - meta
+  - google
 models:
   - openelm
   - llama-3
   - llama-3-8b-instruct
   - llama-3-70b
 topics:
-  - multimodal
-  - large-language-models
-  - model-architecture
   - layer-wise-scaling
+  - context-length
+  - quantization
+  - ai-alignment
-  - ai-ethics
+  - open-source
   - ai-regulation
+people:
+  - eric-schmidt
-  - llm-developments
+  - sebastian-raschka
 ---